Town Centre Revitalisation Project

 What is the timing of construction?

-Public submissions were submitted earlier this year and were presented to Council at the July Ordinary Council Meeting 2023, at which time Council adopted the Final Masterplan.
+Public engagement occurred in early 2023, with community submissions presented to Council at the July Ordinary Council Meeting 2023, at which time Council adopted the Final Masterplan.

-Project elements that are confirmed for the 2023/24 year include:
+Project elements that were completed in 2023/24 include:

 • Installation of vibrant street bins depicting images of the local area and key events